 What Is Supplemental Maternity Leave Insurance?

-Supplemental maternity leave insurance is any insurance that can supplement your income or provide coverage for costs resulting from your pregnancy and childbirth.
-There is no stand-alone supplemental maternity insurance policy.
-Instead, the term supplemental maternity leave insurance refers to add-ons or additional insurance options you can strategically use to supplement your maternity needs.
+Supplemental maternity leave insurance can provide extra coverage for costs associated with pregnancy and childbirth.
+It isn't a stand-alone insurance policy.
+Instead, it refers to add-ons or extra insurance options you can strategically use to supplement your maternity needs.

-Compare Pregnancy Insurance Coverage Options Before Conception
+Compare Pregnancy Insurance Options Early

 Here are a few aspects of maternity insurance that you should compare: